Advanced Real-time URL Filtering for Smishing and Spam Protection

 Catches “zero-day” scams

-The firewall can detect even previously unseen malicious URLs within milliseconds, enabling it to block messages containing “zero-day” smishing links.
+The firewall can detect even previously unseen bad URLs within milliseconds, enabling it to block messages containing “zero-day” smishing links.

 -